 Literacy and Reading Instruction

-We learn phonics through learning games, A Beka phonics and math workbooks, Saxon Readers and phonics media.
+We learn phonics through learning games, phonics and math packets, Readers and phonics media.
 We'll write about field trips and topics of interest.
 Children are encouraged to create and write their own stories with their own words and ideas.
-Another literacy activity is a chart sized letter written to the class by their teacher.
 It's a great opportunity for learning reading, vocabulary, sight words, phonics, punctuation, and develop comprehension.
 We'll learn reading in small group and one on one instruction time.
 Parents are teachers too!
-We also participate in Pizza Hut's Book-It program, where reading at home earns your child pizza!
+Homework packets are sent weekly.

 Learning in Kindergarten

 Children learn in in a variety of ways.
 To develop coordination and thinking and symbolic thought skills you will see lots of puzzles, art, block play, music and dance, literature, science, animals, cooking, perceptual motor skills, and large motor skills outdoors.
 We hold group 'circle times' for listening skills, attention span, memory growth, and learning alphabet and phonics skills, spelling color words, learning numbers and sequence skills.
 Through play, children gain skills of sharing, cooperation, and problem solving.

 Entering your child into kindergarten when he/she is most ready is one vital decision you can make.
 The child who is too young or not quite ready will find frustration instead of the joy of learning.
 You may choose to give him/her another year to grow and mature and enter them next year.
 The effects will carry even beyond your child's 13 years of school.
 If your child is a spring or summer birthday, be especially careful in your decision.
 Our pre-K class can help you evaluate emotional and academic readiness.